 - College Preparatory Program of Science, Math, Humanities and Arts

 - Small classes (3 – 14 students per class)

-- 22% of students’ families receive financial aid to insure socio-economic diversity
+- 12% of students receive financial aid to ensure socio-economic diversity

 - NCAA approved

 - Member of Washington Federation of Independent Schools

 For grades 9 – 11, Hillside offers on site: 3 years of English, 3 years of history, 2 years of laboratory science, 5 years of math (Algebra I through Calculus), 3 years of foreign language (French and Spanish), and 3 years of visual and dramatic arts (along with various electives).
 Please see Hillside’s website for detailed curriculum outlines.

 Hillside oversees students’ coursework in grade 12 as students attend college through Washington State’s Running Start program, in which they take college courses and simultaneously earn high school and college credit for their work.
 The level of the college coursework open to our students extends throughout the college 200 series, in whatever field interests them.